-Further research, analytical and reporting efforts have included support to Governor Cooper's Education Cabinet, continued collaboration with the NC SchoolWorks partners as well as the delivery of several presentations at state and national meetings.
+Further research, analytical and reporting efforts have included support to the Governor's Education Cabinet, continued collaboration with the NC SchoolWorks and myFutureNC partners as well as the delivery of several presentations at state and national meetings.
 LEAD staff integrated information from the CFS in presentations related to education, workforce development, and the economy.
-These informative sessions included presentations at various stakeholder meetings: NCWorks Commission meetings; North Carolina Community College System Performance Partnership Summit; local community Workforce Development Boards meetings; State Reentry Council Collaborative meeting; and Council for Community and Economic Research conference.
+These informative sessions included presentations at various stakeholder meetings: NCWorks Partnership Conference, NCWorks Commission meetings; North Carolina Community College System webinar series; State Reentry Council Collaborative meeting; and Council for Community and Economic Research (C2ER) conference.